Topsoil Calculator – How Much Top soil Do I Need?

 Topsoil is sold by the cubic yard.
 You have three choices:

-1. Bags — Small retail bags, usually 0.75 or 1 cubic foot.
+• Bags — Small retail bags, usually 0.75 or 1 cubic foot.
 Each bag runs about $3 to $6.
 Good for small touch-ups but gets expensive fast on bigger jobs.
+Work out the exact count with the Bags of Topsoil Calculator.

-2. Truckload — Best when you need more than 2 cubic yards.
+• Truckload — Best when you need more than 2 cubic yards.
 The driver tips the load straight onto your driveway.
-It’s the cheapest way to buy in bulk but you need room to take the delivery.
+It’s the cheapest way to buy in bulk, but you need room to take the delivery.
+Check load sizes with the Topsoil Truckload Calculator.

-2. Bulk Loose — For bigger jobs, suppliers sell by the cubic yard the same way as the US.
+• Bulk Loose — For bigger jobs, suppliers sell by the cubic yard, same as the US.

 The UK sells topsoil by weight, not volume.
 So your calculator result in tonnes is what matters here.

-1. Bulk Bags — Most home deliveries come in builders bags holding 850kg to 1,000kg.
+• Bulk Bags — Most home deliveries come in builders’ bags holding 850kg to 1,000kg.
 Dropped at your door, easy to work from.

-3. Small Bags — 20kg to 25kg bags for small garden patches.
-Easy to carry but you pay more per tonne compared to bulk.
+• Small Bags — 20kg to 25kg bags for small garden patches.
+Easy to carry, but you pay more per tonne compared to bulk.

 Raised beds require full depth across the entire footprint.
-Calculating by area alone often underestimates soil needs by hundreds of liters.
+Calculating by area alone often underestimates soil needs by hundreds of liters — if you’re working in metric, the Soil Volume to Weight Calculator converts that straight to kilograms.

 Tips & Suggestions